servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 `--oscm-main-h` for the hue value, `--oscm-main-s` for saturation and `--oscm-main-l` for lightness.
 - `--oscm-bg-color`: the theme background color.
 It adjusts to `--oscm-main`.
 For dark themes, it is a dark color variant, where as for light themes, it is a light version of `--oscm-main`.
 - `--oscm-primary`: the theme primary color.
 To change it, simply modify the values: `--oscm-primary-h`, `--oscm-primary-s` and `--oscm-primary-l`.
 - `--oscm-main-font-color`: the foreground text color of the theme.
-To change it, modify the respective the h, s and l values.
+To change it, modify the h, s and l values.
 - `--oscm-main-100`, `--oscm-main-200`, `--oscm-main-400`, `--oscm-main-800`, `--oscm-main-900`: shades of  `--oscm-main` with different degrees of lightness, ordered from the lightest to the darkest.
 To create darker or lighter shades of `--oscm-main`,  simply modify the last percentage parameter, which is the lightness of the color.
 - `--oscm-main-input-color`: the background color of input fields.
 - `--oscm-navbar-color`: the navbar background color (for the header, the footer and the account menu).